rperrote/Modal/README.md

 ## What does it do?

 * Build a modal customizable.
-* By default create text , image and video modal Youtube .
+* By default create text, image modal.
 * Your personalized with params .
 * Its possible to create different styles of the same modal and then choose one